 Chase initially gave me a paltry $500 credit limit and a very high APR because I was building my credit.
 Plus, they would not give me a credit limit increase for over two years, so I foolishly closed my Freedom.
 I regretted closing that card because of how valuable UR points are.
 But the closure gave me the opportunity to later open a new Freedom card and earn another sign-up bonus.

 First introduced in 2006, the Chase Freedom was a stalwart in Chase’s credit card lineup for 14 years.
 Its success even inspired a “sibling” in the Chase Freedom Unlimited in 2016 and a successor in the Chase Freedom Flex in 2020.
-The Chase Freedom is no longer available to new applicants and cannot be obtained via product change as of September 15, 2020.
+The Chase Freedom is no longer available to new applicants as of September 15, 2020.
+But it could be obtained via product change.

 The Chase Freedom last had a sign-up bonus worth 20,000 Ultimate Rewards (UR) points (or $200 in cash back).
 It could be earned after spending just $500 within the first three months.

 Plus, the Freedom earned 5x UR points per dollar spent on rotating quarterly categories.
 The bonus category spending limit per quarter is $1,500, which means you can earn up to 7,500 UR points per quarter.
 The only other cards that have a similar earning structure are the Discover It and the US Bank Cash +.